-From a modest start in 1978, when aircraft renovation and trading formed the basis of the business for the company's founder and present owner Niels Sundberg, SUN-AIR has expanded to a significant operator in several fields.
+From a modest start in 1978, when aircraft renovation and trading formed the basis of the business for the company's founder Niels Sundberg, SUN-AIR has expanded to a significant operator in several fields.
 One of the best known is the franchise cooperation with British Airways, which has resulted in all scheduled flights operating as British Airways with all the company’s aircraft bearing the international airline’s livery.

 The company name SUN-AIR comes from the first three letters of Niels Sundberg’s name "SUN", the same three letters representing Niels Sundberg’s call name when he is in the cockpit.
 The company’s business areas originally included taxi flights, as well as renovation and aircraft trading.

 In 1987 the company became a regional airline, and the company's first route was established between Billund and Cologne in 1990.
 The breakthrough for scheduled flights did not come until the following year, with the launch of a new route between Aarhus and Oslo.
 The route continues to exist today.
 The same applies to the route between Aarhus and Stockholm Bromma, which launched back in 1992.
 Other routes that are still going strong include the Billund-Manchester route, which opened in 1997, and the Billund-Dusseldorf route, which launched in 2004.